KaisenAmin/Config/README.md

 * **Clear Section Content:**To clear a section from all of its key-value pairs, use the clearSection function.
 This will keep the section, but remove all key-value pairs within it.

+* **Move Section:**The moveSection function in the Config struct allows you to rename a section in the configuration file.
+It searches for the specified section, stores its content, deletes the section, and then creates a new section with the desired name.

 ## Usage

 First, initialize a `Config` object: